Interaction patterns at scale

 Cognitive barriers include low literacy, dyslexia, difficulties in comprehending overly technical content, reading in unfamiliar languages, and struggles with typography that is hard to read.

-an illustration of a woman sitting on a beach chair on the beach, she is working on her laptop, and is wearing a large sun hat and sunglasses, there is some sweat on her forehead
+an illustration of a woman sitting on a beach chair on the beach, she is working on her laptop

 Citizens experiencing physical barriers to their reading ability